Skip to main content (Access Key S)

 Cardboard & Boxboard

 Cardboard boxes must be emptied and flattened.
 Office staff must place boxes next to the recycling bins inside buildings.
 Custodial staff will bring boxes to designated cardboard dumpsters located outside.
-BOXES MUST BE EMPTIED & FLATTENED.

-• Corrugated cardboard - has the "wavy" layers inside
+• Corrugated cardboard—has the "wavy" layers inside

-• 6-pack, 12-pack or 24-pack boxes
+• 6-pack, 12-pack, or 24-pack boxes

 • Wax coated boxes, such as broccoli boxes.